littleosbook/aenix/doc/diary.md

   aligned (which they are), and the setting-up to be done in assembler.

-# 2012-02-03
+# 2012-02-01

 ## Achievements

 - Cleaned up some code.
-Wrote a script to turn c headers with constant definitions into .inc files to be included in nasm code
+Wrote a script to turn c headers with constant definitions into .inc files to be included in nasm code.
+- Met with Torbjörn
+- Started to implement the page frame allocator

 ## Issues

 - We couldn't get the Makefile to correctly use .inc as dependencies for the assembler files.
 We worked around it, but it would be nice for it to work directly from the Makefile.

+# 2012-02-02

+## Achievements

+- Wrote a lot of code to do error checking, which caused us to find several bugs. log\_err(), log\_info() and log\_debug() were created to simplify logging
+- Wrote more on the page frame allocator.